How do I become an intern?

 How many hours per week will I be working?

-Internships will be a full time job.
+Summer internships will be a full time job.
+Fall and Spring internships can be part time.
 You can plan to work about 40 hours per week between your direct placement, church and other intern activities.
 You will get time off like a normal job.
 If it is longer than a summer or semester the hours will be discussed with the intern, internship director, and supervisor.

 Can I take a vacation or go away for the weekend?